Santhz77/Nine/README.md

 # Nine

-A fun project built  for the purposr of home automation.
+A fun project built  for the purpose of home automation.

 More details to come...